top of page

 Stories have been passed on about Frisians leaving the battlefield to fight elsewhere when the crusade command stalled the attack too long.
 Like the night at the city of Faro in 1217, where the Frisians, because of their boisterous nature, and after having sung together, attacked the Saracen Army on their own during the night.
 And with success.
 The other chapters of the crusade army were still debating whether or not to attack.

 At the same time, Frisian crusaders were realistic about what was achievable.
-When in the Fifth Crusade they were asked to take the strong city of Lisbon, the Frisians opposed to the Portuguese and the Dutch-Rhenish chapters of the crusade fleet, because they thought it would be too time-consuming both to take the great city and arrive in time in Italy.
+When in the fifth crusade they were asked to take the strong city of Lisbon, the Frisians opposed to the Portuguese and the Dutch-Rhenish chapters of the crusade fleet, because they thought it would be too time-consuming both to take the great city and arrive in time in Italy.
 Fighting in the Levant was considered more priceworthy to them.
 Instead, the Frisian chapter left the fleet and continued to sail to the Mediterranean on its own, and successively raided the more manageable Muslim cities of Faro, Rota and Cadiz.
 The logic of the Frisian Alleingang might be explained by the fact they were participating primarily for their individual, personal benefit.
 To fulfil their vows.
 After all, as said, high-medieval Frisia was a republican affair without having feudal lords to obey.

 coat of arms Roorda with Moor's head